BUDAPEST – A FULL TRAVEL GUIDE!

 Matthias Church

 Matthias Church was the first church on this site, founded by Saint Stephen, King of Hungary in 1015.
 This building was destroyed in 1241 by the Mongols and the current building was constructed in the latter half of the 13th century and originally named after the Virgin Mary.
 It was used as a coronation church by Hungarian kings for centuries as well as a mosque for over 150 years by the Ottoman Turks.
-It is now a thriving Catholic church with holy masses, concerts, and weddings.
-What’s most special about this church is the vibrant colored tiled roof which is worth seeing in person when exploring Castle Hill.

 Fisherman's Bastion

-When walking along this unique structure, you can’t help but reminisce about your childhood summers spent at the beach building sandcastles.
 Fisherman’s Bastion was designed by architect Frigyes Schulek and built between 1899 and 1905, the white-stone is a combination of neo-Gothic and neo-Romanesque architecture and consists of turrets, projections, parapets, and climbing stairways.

 The bastion is made up of seven towers – each one symbolizing one of the seven Magyar tribes that, in 896, settled in the area now known as Hungary.
-Be sure to have your camera on hand because here is where you will find one of the best views of the Parliament Building (and most of Budapest) located across the river on the Pest side.
+Be sure to have your camera on hand because here is where you will find one of the best views of the Parliament Building (and most of Budapest) located across the river on the side of Pest.
 The Hungarian Parliament building is truly grand during the day and even more magnificent in the evening when it’s lights reflect against the Danube river.

 where to stay